-The item is moved to the archive folder at the root level of this repository.
-You can still view the content and its revision history from within the archive folder, but it can no longer be modified.
-If you decide to continue to work with the content, then it must be unarchived.
+The items are moved to the archive folder at the root level of the repository.
+You can still view the items and their revision history from within the archive folder, but they can no longer be modified.
+If you decide to continue to work with content, then it must be unarchived.

 Archiving linked contentLink copied!

 If you archive a content item that is part of a piece of linked content, for example a carousel slide that is added to a carousel, then the archived item will be shown as 'archived' on the editing screen for the parent item.
 Any item containing archived content cannot be published or saved to an edition.

 In the example below, the girl in a red coat image is archived.

 When the content form for the "Winter is coming" carousel is displayed, the "Red coat in the snow" content is marked as archived.
 The item can still be viewed or deleted from the carousel, but publishing the carousel item or saving it to an edition will fail.